-The University has systematically implemented Programme and Curriculum Enhancement and made use of the Transforming the Experience of Students Through Assessment (TESTA) methodology, to enhance the curriculum and impact of assessment on student learning respectively.
+The University has implemented Programme and Curriculum Enhancement to enhance the curriculum and developed a new Assessment and Feedback policy to embed enhancements around assessment across the university.
 The University developed the Map My Assessment software, which provides a visualisation of the assessment load, enabling staff to better spread deadlines and highlight the relationship between formative and summative assessments, and enabling students to better plan their work.

-The University has worked to develop more inclusive curricula; first participating in the HEFCE-funded BAME attainment gap project and then investing itself to continue this work.
+The University has worked to develop more inclusive curricula; first participating in the HEFCE-funded BAME attainment gap project and then investing itself to continue work to close the awarding gap.